mikoweb/symfony-inference-system/README.md

     cd frontend

-set api url in the environment variable, i.e. in the file `src/environments/environment.ts`:
+Set api url in the environment variable, i.e. in the file `src/environments/environment.ts`:

     apiBaseUrl: 'http://localhost:8741'

-To run the backend, execute the following commands:
+To run the frontend, execute the following commands:

     nvm use 20
     npm install